ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 source_format = 'mp3' --> source_format = 'wav'

+- if you want to remove chunks with small symbol rate (text symbols per second audio), set

+symbols_gate = True and set symbol_rate_min

+you can use it to separate fast speaking speaker, and/or poor transcriptions.

 - if you want to remove chunks without speech, set

 additional_clean = True

+use it if you have audio with bad quality and chunks without speach.

 - assign an Speaker_id